We’re upgrading major intersections on Hoddle Street and Punt Road to improve traffic flow.

 Temporary road closures

 To build the new accessible tram stop, we'll temporarily close parts of Swan Street and Olympic Boulevard in early 2019.
-We’ll give you more detail later this year about when these closures will be.

 These closures will reduce safety risks for our staff working next to live traffic.

 They’ll also help us to:

 - change how trams move in the intersection